Last Updated on August 31, 2021 by Mikebush The Rich Lazy Asshole

 Requirements to Become a Sperm Donor

 The initial obligation to become a sperm donor – just like when you want to sell the body part is that you will have to be checked to see if you meet up with the prerequisites.
 While several clinics will have their specific requirements, it is essential to know that there are still related things that all men looking to become a donor should have.
-The important and needs to become a sperm donor include:
+The importance and needs to become a sperm donor include:

 - Build: Your build should be healthy with a BMI in the region of 18-25.

 - Health: The intending sperm donor should be in a good state of health and be a non-smoker.

 - Family History: The family’s history should have no recorded case of any genetic issues.